pjtunstall/filler/README.md

 ## Notes

 [^1]: The 'O' in these three examples from the [The pieces](https://github.com/01-edu/public/tree/master/subjects/filler#the-pieces) section is actually a '#', but this must be a typo or a relic from an earlier version, so I've corrected it here.
 The example in the [Usage](https://github.com/01-edu/public/tree/master/subjects/filler#usage) section has 'O' (uppercase letter after 'N'), as does the current game engine.
+[^2]: The "coordinates" of a piece are nowhere definied explicitly, as far as I can see, but can be inferred from the fact that `7 2\n` is a legitimate way to place `.OO.` in the example of the [Usage](https://github.com/01-edu/public/tree/master/subjects/filler#usage) section, given that the player's territory so far consists of just one cell, `9 2`.
-[^2]: When one player gets stuck, the other doesn't necessarily win.
+[^3]: When one player gets stuck, the other doesn't necessarily win.
 The first player to get stuck might still have more more points at the end.
-[^3]: The latter possibility seems more in keeping with the variety of strategies that Jani considers an interesting quality of the game: "... you can approach it in so many different ways.
+[^4]: The latter possibility seems more in keeping with the variety of strategies that Jani considers an interesting quality of the game: "... you can approach it in so many different ways.
 Perhaps your algorithm attempts to seal off half of the map and survive until the bitter end, perhaps you try to box your opponent in so they can't place any more pieces or maybe you try to breach into your opponents area and take over the space they were saving for late game."